muslll/neosr/config_walkthrough.md

 - Make sure to use slashes in the path that match your system.
 For Windows, backslashes should be used (`\`).
 For Unix-like systems (OSX and Linux), you should use normal slashes (`/`).

-- Use quotation marks for all paths (especially if they contain spaces or special characters in it).
+- Use single quotation marks (`'`)for all paths (especially if they contain spaces or special characters in it).

 - Pay attention to indentation.
 The configuration is done in yaml (for now), so if the indentation is wrong, you may find problems.